timbodeit/jodelbingo/README.md

-HTML5-bingo
+# Jodel Bingo

-by J. Hobbs June 2012
+Based on [HTML5-bingo](https://github.com/jeffehobbs/HTML5-bingo) by J. Hobbs June 2012

 ---

 WHAT IT IS: